 - WARNING: Removes everything that is not a managed file or the repository itself.
 This option implies the --force, --emptydirs, --dotfiles, and --disable-undo options.
 Furthermore, it completely disregards the keep-glob and ignore-glob settings.
 However, it does honor the --ignore and --keep options.

 - WARNING: Never prompt to delete any files matching this comma separated list of glob patterns.
 Also, deletions of any files matching this pattern list cannot be undone.

 - Ignore files matching patterns from the comma separated list of glob patterns

 - --keep <CSG>

-- This option disables prompting the user for input and assumes an answer of 'No' for every question.
+- Do not prompt the user for input and assume an answer of 'No' for every question

 - Show all files as they are removed